coresoftwaredesign/rummy-vision-pro-doc/README.md

 # Rummy Vision Pro - Neural Network Object Detection

 Rummy Vision Pro is an Android application built to explore Neural Network design and usage.
+The use case was to create a scoring app for the playing card game Rummy.
+An Android application was written to use the network to detect and score melds.

 [Rummy Vision Pro](https://play.google.com/store/apps/details?id=com.coresoftwaredesign.rummyvisionpro) is available for Android devices on Google Play.